How can it be ensured that technological advancements serve to maintain or improve

 Why might this be relevant?

-Partially addresses the question by focusing on regulatory barriers and technology adoption in workplace safety.
+Partially addresses the question by focusing on regulatory barriers in safety technology innovation.

 Summary: The University of Warwick and the Indian Institute of Technology Kharagpur (IIT-KGP) have signed an agreement to work together to meet challenges of importance to the UK and India - in particular the technologie...